knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Develop HTML and CSS versions of each fallback template, using real content.

-	* This should involve *no JavaScript*, but may involve creating some backend functionality.
+	* This should involve *no JavaScript*, but may involve creating some back-end functionality.

 	* These need to be fully functional.
 If something doesn’t or can’t work at this stage, go back to whatever previous step created the barrier, fix it, and redo everything from that point forward.

-1. Perform the **Development validation substeps**
+1. Perform the [Development validation substeps](#development-validation-substeps.

 1. Progressively enhance your design to get to the showcase mobile design, and any breakpoints between it and the fallback.